Arunprabhu-t/cloud-devops-engineer-training/7-aws-cloud/Tasks.md

 tagname: env
 tagvalue: prod
 ```
+- Please input the above fileds under the environmental variables
 - Please make sure the above tags are linked to the ec2 instance